avanhers/scrum_ticket/README.md

 ## To have a look inside mongoDB databases

-If you want to have access to mongodb databases in console mode
+If you want to have access to mongodb databases in console mode,

-* First enter you container in console mode with this command
+* Open a new terminal and type this

 ```console
 docker exec -ti db_mongo bash